elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-difference-between-lower-order-and-higher-order-learning.md

 url: /learn/education-studies/questions/what-is-the-difference-between-lower-order-and-higher-order-learning
 score: -1.0
 related_article1:
-    id: 165490
+    id: 165500
-    title: How does long-term memory differ from short-term memory in terms of retention?
+    title: >-
+        How can collaborative learning contribute to a better learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-longterm-memory-differ-from-shortterm-memory-in-terms-of-retention
+    url: /learn/education-studies/questions/how-can-collaborative-learning-contribute-to-a-better-learning-experience
 related_article2:
-    id: 165483
+    id: 165499
-    title: How can knowledge be applied to solve real-world problems?
+    title: >-
+        What are some active engagement techniques to enhance the learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-knowledge-be-applied-to-solve-realworld-problems
+    url: /learn/education-studies/questions/what-are-some-active-engagement-techniques-to-enhance-the-learning-experience
 related_article3:
     id: 165495
+    title: >-
-    title: What are common obstacles in higher order learning and how can they be overcome?
+        What are common obstacles in higher order learning and how can they be overcome?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
 related_article4:
-    id: 165503
+    id: 165480
-    title: How can technology be leveraged to improve learning experiences?
+    title: >-
+        What is the significance of conceptual relationships in understanding concepts?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-technology-be-leveraged-to-improve-learning-experiences
+    url: /learn/education-studies/questions/what-is-the-significance-of-conceptual-relationships-in-understanding-concepts
 related_article5:
-    id: 165489
+    id: 165502
-    title: What techniques can be used to enhance information retention?
+    title: >-
+        What are some innovations in learning strategies that could shape the future of learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-enhance-information-retention
+    url: /learn/education-studies/questions/what-are-some-innovations-in-learning-strategies-that-could-shape-the-future-of-learning
 ---

 &nbsp;